Pennsylvania Department of Health

 3. Maintenance immediately changed the outlet to a ground fault circuit interrupter outlet.

-4. The Maintenance Director or designee will audit all the outlets that require a ground fault circuit protecter outlet twice a month x 90 days, to ensure that the proper outlets are in place.
-The findings will be reported to the QAPI committee on a monthly basis x 3 months.
+4. The Maintenance Director or designee will audit all the outlets that require a ground fault circuit protecter outlet weekly X1 Month, and monthly X2 to ensure that the proper outlets are in place.
+The findings will be reported to the QAPI committee on a quarterly basis X2 quarters.

 Observations:

-Based on document review and interview, it was determined the facility failed to properly conduct the required annual fire door inspection, for one required inspection.
+Based on document review and interview, it was determined the facility failed to maintain Heating, Ventilating, and Air Conditioning (HVAC) equipment, affecting the entire facility.

 Findings include:

-Exit Interview with the Administrator and Maintenance Director on June 11, 2024, at 12:15 p.m., confirmed the incomplete documentation.
+Exit Interview with the Administrator and Maintenance Director on March 31, 2025, at 12:00 pm, confirmed the missing documentation.

 2. All residents have the potential to be affected by the deficient practice.

-4. The Maintenance Director or designee will inspect all fire doors monthly for 3 months to ensure they are completely working as required per NFPA 80.
-The findings will be reported to the QAPI committee.
+4. The Maintenance Director or designee will audit all the dampers monthly to ensure that they are working properly x 90 days.
+The findings will be reported to the QAPI committee on a quarterly basis x 2 quarters.

 NFPA 101 STANDARD Electrical Equipment - Power Cords and Extens:This is a less serious (but not lowest level) deficiency and affects more than a limited number of residents, staff, or occurrences.
 This deficiency is one that results in minimal discomfort to the resident or has the potential (not yet realized) to negatively affect the resident's ability to achieve his/her highest functional status.
 This deficiency was not found to be throughout this facility.